TheDarkHand/Hello-World/README.md

 # Hello-World
-This is my step into the bright future :D
-And I'm really excited about this course because i see lost of opportunities once I have this skill.
+ThiFUCK THIS SHIT LETS CUT HALF OF EVERYTHING TEST LELELexcited about this course because i see lost of opportunities once I have this skill.